Utthita Hasta Padongusthasana (Extended Hand To Big Toes Pose)

 How To Do The Asana?

 You should do the asana initially, under the tutelage of an experienced teacher.
-The steps ate given below:
+The steps ate given below:- You have to take your position in Tadasana.

 - Lift one leg towards the front of your body, or the sides, by folding at the knee initially.